 Be wary of what information you provide over the phone

-Your full card number
+- Your full card number

-CVV (the number on the back of your card)
+- CVV (the number on the back of your card)

-One-time passcode sent by SMS
+- One-time passcode sent by SMS

-Your account password
+- Your account password

 Don’t share your account information

 Your account information helps to keep your account safe and secure.
-We’ll never ask you for your account password and you should be wary not to share them with anyone.
+Make sure to choose strong passwords for your accounts and be wary not to share them with anyone.